-We're responsible for the billing and collecting of all tuition and fees, issuing refunds to students for credit balances, and the collection of Perkins and Nursing Loans.
+We're responsible for the billing and collecting of all tuition and fees, issuing refunds to students for credit balances, and the collection of Nursing Loans.

 Students and Authorized Users